 If Apple.com links to website site2.com, website site2.com links to website site3.com and website site3.com links to your website then your website will still get a good TrustRank.

-Does your website get links from related websites and does it link to other related websites?
+Does your website get links from related websites and does it link to other related websites?3.
+Don’t link to spam websites

 Is your website a lonely island with no links from and to other websites or is it integrated in a network that deals with a special topic?
 The better your website is integrated in a network of topical sites (by different owners), the more likely it is that your website is a good resource for that topic.

 Avoid links to websites of dubious quality.
-If a website is a known spammer, do not link to the site at all.
+If a website is a known spammer, do not link to the site at all.5.
+Try to get links from social networks

 If you link to such a website, you show search engines that you support them and that your own website should not be trusted too much.